Saving energy and lowering your energy bills

 There are four kits, one for each library branch, as well as two thermal imaging cameras for loan.

-Our libraries team has also put together a great reading list for more information on energy efficiency and how we can all take action on climate change by reducing our household emissions.
+Our libraries team has also put together a great reading list for information on energy efficiency and how we can all take action on climate change by reducing our household emissions.
 And keep an eye out for some upcoming info sessions to help you learn more.

 So pop into a branch today to borrow a kit, and start reducing your energy use!

-Top 10 tips for keeping your home cool
+Top 10 tips for keeping your home cool in summer

 Here are top tips for keeping your home cool and saving money during summer: